Dhruv0306/SymphonyProject1/docs/api-reference.md

 ## Best Practices

 1. Use batch processing for multiple images
+2. Always start with creating a batch session for large processing jobs
+3. Use the batch_id to track and manage related image processing tasks
-2. Implement exponential backoff for retries
+4. Implement exponential backoff for retries
-3. Cache results when possible
+5. Cache results when possible
-4. Monitor rate limits
+6. Monitor rate limits
-5. Handle errors gracefully
+7. Handle errors gracefully
-6. Download CSV exports promptly as they are temporarily stored
+8. Download CSV exports promptly as they are temporarily stored
+9. Clean up completed batch sessions when no longer needed

 ## See Also